AlvisPr/AlvisPr/README.md

 # Hi there, I'm Alvis! 👋

-I'm a Junior Developer passionate about crafting beautiful and functional web applications.
-My journey in web development has been fueled by a strong foundation in both front-end and back-end technologies.
-I enjoy problem-solving and am constantly learning to stay updated with the latest trends and best practices in web development.
+I am a junior developer who is passionate about building web applications that make a difference.
+My journey into coding started with curiosity and has grown into a full-fledged passion.
+I am particularly interested in front-end development, where I can bring designs to life and create intuitive user experiences.
+In my free time, I love to explore new technologies and work on side projects to sharpen my skills.

+I believe in continuous learning and am always looking for opportunities to collaborate and learn from others in the community.
+If you have a project in mind or just want to chat about web development, feel free to reach out!

 ## Technical Skills